Cloth Diapers Care Instructions

 - Stain guard ingredients

-- Enzymes (can cause rashes on some babies’ skin)
+- Enzyme cleaners (can cause rashes on some babies’ skin)

 We understand that one set of washing routine instructions will not be a perfect fit for everyone.
 And also no one perfect brand will work for everyone.